trickstercache/trickster/docs/developer/adding-new-config.md

 Make sure the TOML annotation uses a `lowercase_no_spaces` naming convention, while the configuration member name itself should be `CamelCase`.
 Follow the existing configs for guidance.

 Once you have defined the configuration member, if it is part of a `CacheConfig`, `OriginConfig` or `PathConfig`, it must also be added to the configuration parser for the specific type of configuration.
-These methods iterate through known TOML annoations to survey which configs have been set.
+These methods iterate through known TOML annotations to survey which configs have been set.
 This allows Trickster to know if a value is set because it is the initialized default value or because the operator has explicitly set it.

 ## Feature Code